Mortgage Rates By Credit Score | How Lenders Price Rates

 Mortgage Rates by Credit Score Pricing in Comparison To Borrower’s Payment History

 Mortgage Rates With Bad Credit And Low Credit Scores are two different things.
 There are no loan level pricing adjustments with prior bad credit.
 Loan level pricing adjustments are pricing hits for risks lenders take.
-The higher the risk tolerance taken by lenders, the higher the rewards which means higher mortgage rates.
+The higher the risk tolerance taken by lenders, the higher the rewards which mean higher mortgage rates.
 For example, if a borrower had a prior bankruptcy, a foreclosure, a deed in lieu of foreclosure, or a short sale, there is no impact and/or pricing adjustments on mortgage rates.

 Lenders understand people can have a string of bad luck.
 Bad credit such as older outstanding collection accounts and charged-off accounts do not have to be paid off to qualify for a mortgage.
 There are no loan level pricing adjustments or pricing hits with prior bad credit.
 Loan level pricing adjustments are applied to credit scores and loan to value as well as other factors.
 Periods of unemployment and/or other extenuating factors can often disrupt consumer cash flow.